Dev1an/Home-control/Radio/README.md

 # Radio
 A command-line internet radio player (currently only plays Radio Maria België).

-It has no dependencies to Apple frameworks like Foundation or AppKit so it can be used on any platform supporting swift and mpv.
+It uses <linux/input.h> to catch global keyboard events, so it only works on Linux for the moment.

 ## Requirements